 Venture

-Helping people discover local businesses and activities while rewarding local spending.
+Helping residents discover local businesses and activities through playful, intuitive exploration.

 Context